VOC Testing + What Makes Country Chic Paint Environmentally-Friendly?

 The ASTM D6886 testing method is much better suited to water-based paint with low VOC levels and is offered through independent labs such as Berkeley International, Intertek and Eurofins.10 This method was developed specifically for paint with less 50 g/L content, and also measures VOC content at higher levels.11 At Country Chic Paint, we are dedicated to providing you with top quality products that are safe and do not pose a health risk.
 That is why we have opted to have our paint tested to ASTM D688612 standards which is considered to be 10 times more accurate than EPA Test Method 24!13

-In our 2017 ASTM D6886 tests, our All-in-One Decor Paint was measured to contain no VOCs!
-In an effort to provide complete transparency, we have opted to make these reports available.
-Instead of you having to take our word for it, you can view the reports for yourself here and here.
+In our 2017 ASTM D6886 tests, our All-in-One Decor Paint was measured to contain <1 VOCs!
+However, since it’s always possible that there are trace amounts present in any paint, we’ve decided to call our paint ultra-low VOC.
+In an effort to provide complete transparency, we have opted to make this report available to you.
+Instead of you having to take our word for it, you can view the report for yourself here.

 Country Chic Paint is Safe for Children’s Furniture

 It is our mission to provide safe paint that can be used for any furniture or DIY project.
 Because we know that many of our customers enjoy using our products to decorate their children’s bedrooms and nurseries, we felt it was necessary to do testing to make sure our products are free from harsh chemicals that can negatively impact a child’s health.
 Therefore, we also submitted our products for independent testing according to the strict European Toy Safety Standards (BS EN 71-3).
 This standard restricts the release of lead and eighteen other toxic chemicals, such as arsenic, cadmium and mercury.